sanyaade-iot/hammock/README.md

 Hammock converts an XML file containing REST API documentation into a pretty-looking HTML file.

-    python hammock.py my_api_doc.xml
+    python hammock.py example.xml

-This will create a directory `out/` with a file `out/my_api_doc.xml`.
+This will create a directory `out/` with a file `out/example.xml`.
 If you would like to output to a different directory, use:

-    python hammock.py --outdir=/path/to/outdir my_api_doc.xml
+    python hammock.py --outdir=/path/to/outdir example.xml

-The target directory, and all parent directories, will be created if necessary.
+The target directory and all parent directories, will be created if necessary.

 The generated HTML looks for a CSS file called `hammock-custom.css`.
 Without this file, the generated HTML looks very ugly.
 We provide a few styles for you